I love giving feedback on first chapters of novels, especially in the young adult genre, and especially to young writers.

 I’ve always scoffed at books or blogs or workshops that addressed the dreaded WBS.
 But then, to my total embarrassment, I got stuck.
 Mired in a very real, very block-headed slump which I refuse to call by its full, cliché name, like He-Who-Shall-Not-Be Named.
 I won’t even refer to it directly as the title of this blog.

 So there I was, about three quarters through a novel so marketable that an agent chased me down after a conference first-page critique and asked for the entire book.
 Seriously.
-The other attendees at my table literally (and I know how to use this word) stared with slack-jawed envy.
-Yet I had just begun writing the novel.
-I wasn’t ready to query.
-A year later, at another conference, query critique sessions yielded the same interest.
+The other attendees at my table literally (and I use the word “literal” very sparingly) stared with slack-jawed envy.
+Yet I had just begun writing the novel and wasn’t even ready to query.
+A year later, at another conference, more query critique sessions yielded the same interest.
 Thus, I knew my idea was solid and my first pages strong.
 And yet… I couldn’t write the end!

 Okay, I promised some tips for getting out of WBS, not a story about me.
 So first, let’s try to identify what kind of block you’re experiencing.
 Are you: